ttu/ruuvitag-sensor/developer_notes.md

 Bleson send data in [bytes object](https://docs.python.org/3/library/stdtypes.html#bytes-objects).

-Bleson processes internally mac to an own property, so byte data contains only the payload part of RuuviTag data.
+Bleson processes internally MAC to an own property, so byte data contains only the payload part of RuuviTag data.

 NOTE: Manufacturer Specific Data (FF) is missing from the payload.
 It is added in the code before deciding the correct data format.
-This way most of the functions from Bluez version work with the Bleson version.
+This way most of the functions from BlueZ version work with the Bleson version.

 Bytes is converted to a hex string before data format specific handling.